VictoriaChoy/victoriachoy.github.io/README.md

 ![image](https://user-images.githubusercontent.com/109213222/180603186-a731ac18-0a3d-4ba7-bb6d-3d2361222413.png)

 The 6-year-old girl loved handicraft and arts.
 After learning elementary English for three months, including phonics, _Everybody Up Foundation_ (2nd edition), extensive reading with picture books, and cartoons from Disney English, she began to have the STEAM classes in a hands-on approach.
 In the first few classes, we made props of different celestial bodies in the galaxy, based on the learning materials from _Generation Genius_.
-In the beginning, she found it hard to make a complete presentation of the patterns in the sky even after a full understanding of the knowledge with her own writing of the key sentences on the white board, but was able to make more attempts after my encouragement.
-Although she was quick-tempered, unable to concentrate for tasks as long as normal Chinese first graders are, she would certainly be more devoted to interesting tasks with a supporter.
+In the beginning, she found it hard to make a complete presentation of the patterns in the sky even after a full understanding of the knowledge with her own writing of the key sentences on the white board, but kept her promise to make more attempts after my encouragement.
+Although she was quick-tempered, unable to concentrate on tasks as long as normal Chinese first graders are, she would certainly be more devoted to interesting tasks with a supporter.

 Presentation Video of _Patterns in the Sky_